PrestaShop/prestashop-specs/back-office/catalog/products/catalog-products-add-edit.md

   * The cross to close the frame and unselect images
   * Caption field: You can enter a caption which will be applied to all images.
 If some selected images already had captions, they are replaced when clicking on Save.

-    If more than one image is selected the checkbox "cover" disappears
+    If more than one image is selected the checkbox "cover" disappears.

+The **Features section** is displayed if the Feature option in the Advanced Parameters / Performance / Optional features page enables otherwise the section is hidden.
 * **Add a feature**: By default the selected option is "Choose a feature".
 All the features are displayed in the drop-down and are sorted by position ASC.
 If there are several features with the same name, then the ID of the feature is displayed before its name